CRISC - Certified in Risk and Information Systems Control

 How to register and schedule the CRISC exam

-From 2017, the CRISC exam will be offered via a computer-based testing (CBT) session, which is available during three testing windows per year.
+Since 2017, the CRISC exam has been offered via a computer-based testing (CBT) session, which is available during three testing windows per year.
 All candidates must first register online direct with ISACA and pay for the examination in advance.
 They will then receive email instructions on how to schedule an exam appointment at a local PSI exam centre.
-For the May-June 2017 window only, this notification will be delayed until 15 February 2017 for anyone who purchases prior to this date.

 Essential CRISC books and study guides